Mondo Cane (album): Release and reception

 Although initially intended for release in 2009, Mondo Cane was released on May 4, 2010 through Patton's record label, Ipecac Recordings.
 The album was released on both compact disc and vinyl record.
-The album's cover feature a die-cut design based on poster artwork created to advertise one of the early Mondo Cane concerts.
+The album's cover features a die-cut design based on poster artwork created to advertise one of the early Mondo Cane concerts.

 Mondo Cane has been met with generally favorable reviews.
 Review aggregation website Metacritic lists the album as having an average rating of 74 out of 100, based on seventeen reviews.
 Writing for Allrovi, Jason Lymangrover rated the album four stars out of five, calling it Patton's "most elaborate endeavor to date".
 Lymangrover singled out "Deep Down" as a highlight, and felt that the covers were treated with due deference to the original recordings while still featuring Patton's idiosyncratic take on them.
 Philip Bloomfield of Drowned in Sound awarded Mondo Cane a score of seven out of ten, describing it as "yet more proof that his talent and his breadth are perhaps indeed 'senza fine'".
 Bloomfield compared the sound of the album to California, a 1999 release by Patton's first band Mr. Bungle; and also felt that although the album's covers were faithful to the original versions, they still showcased a degree of Patton's versatility.
 Slant Magazines Jesse Cataldo rated Mondo Cane three stars out of five, describing Patton as "less a musician than a kind of gonzo multi-specialty clearinghouse".
 Cataldo felt that album was "actually simpler and less interesting than it sounds", finding it to be well-made but slightly incohesive.

 Chris Martins of The A.V.
 Club awarded the album a B+ rating, feeling that it "offers a new window into the obfuscated Patton oeuvre".
 Martins also compared the record to California and felt that it would be greatly enjoyed by fans of Patton's various side projects.
 Writing for The Boston Globe, James Reed described Mondo Cane as "offbeat for sure but not off-putting", adding that "language is no barrier with music this lovely".
 Sputnikmusic's Tyler Monro rated the album three-and-a-half out of five, feeling that it would be, in theory, a bad idea.
 However, Monro felt that, on listening to the album, it was "his best work in close to a decade", describing it as "a summer-time staple and a faithful reminder that Mike Patton can sing but sadly little else".
 Writing for PopMatters, John Garratt rated the album seven out of ten, writing "even if this album is a genre exercise, it’s still a very fine one".
 Garrat felt that "Deep Down" was the album's best song, adding that it "feels like it was written just for Mike Patton to sing".